 - Other duties as assigned.

-- Thorough knowledge of project management methodologies.
+- Thorough knowledge and use of quality coding practices

 - Thorough knowledge of application analysis, design, and testing methodologies.

 - Working knowledge of stateless web development and web services.

 - Working knowledge of the principles of object-oriented program development.